Philosophy and Rationale

-Applications are accepted year-round, but there are deadlines for eligibility for priority registration application See www.saddleback.edu/honors for this year’s dates.
+Applications are accepted year-round, but there are deadlines for eligibility for priority registration application.
+See www.saddleback.edu/honors for this year’s dates.
 Students should apply as soon as possible regardless of the priority registration dates in order to be eligible for Honors counseling and other benefits that might affect their transfer.

 Benefits and Activities

 Honors students may participate in a variety of activities that include cultural events, field trips, conferences, independent study projects, and special events at four-year colleges and universities.
-Certificate-Track students in good standing are eligible for priority registration, free library cards at UC Irvine and UCLA, preferential transfer opportunities, Honors academic and transfer counseling, and other benefits.
+Certificate-Track students in good standing are eligible for priority registration, free library cards at UC Irvine and UCLA, special counseling, and other benefits.